joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_dedicated/index.md

    - Using the [direct transfer](../../api/bulk_imports.md) API.
 1. When migrating from third-party services, you can use [the GitLab importers](../../user/project/import/index.md#supported-import-sources).
 1. You can also engage [Professional Services](../../user/project/import/index.md#migrate-by-engaging-professional-services).

-### Pre-production environments

-GitLab Dedicated supports pre-production environments that match the configuration of production environments.
-You can use pre-production environments to:

-- Test new features before implementing them in production.
-- Test configuration changes before applying them in production.

-Pre-production environments must be purchased as an add-on to your GitLab Dedicated subscription, with no additional licenses required.

-The following capabilities are available:

-- Flexible sizing: Match the size of your production environment or use a smaller reference architecture.
-- Version consistency: Runs the same GitLab version as your production environment.

-Limitations:

-- Single-region deployment only.
-- No SLA commitment.
-- Cannot run newer versions than production.

 ## Features that are not available